go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ### Log subsections (`log.name`, `log.*.name`)

-- `LEVEL`: Sets the log-level of this sublogger.
+- `LEVEL`: **log.LEVEL**: Sets the log-level of this sublogger.
 Defaults to the `LEVEL` set in the global `[log]` section.
-- `MODE`: Sets the mode of this sublogger - Defaults to the provided subsection name.
+- `MODE`: **name**: Sets the mode of this sublogger - Defaults to the provided subsection name.
 This allows you to have two different file loggers at different levels.
-- `EXPRESSION`: A regular expression to match either the function name, file or message.
+- `EXPRESSION`: **""**: A regular expression to match either the function name, file or message.
 Defaults to empty.
 Only log messages that match the expression will be saved in the logger.
-- `FLAGS`: A number representing the log flags.
+- `FLAGS`: **0**: A number representing the log flags.
 Defaults to `0` which represents the prefix: `2009/01/23 01:23:23 ...a/b/c/d.go:23:runtime.Caller() [I]: message`. `-1` means don't prefix log lines.
 See `modules/log/base.go` for more information.
-- `PREFIX`: An additional prefix for every log line in this logger.
+- `PREFIX`: **""**: An additional prefix for every log line in this logger.
 Defaults to empty.
+- `COLORIZE`: **false**: Colorize the log lines by default

 ### Console log mode (`log.console`, `log.*.console`, or `MODE=console`)

-- The console log mode has no special log options just the default options
+- The console log mode has no special log options just the default options. `COLORIZE` will default to `true` if not on windows.

 ### File log mode (`log.file`, `log.*.file` or `MODE=file`)